wynn0123/cap/docs/guide/standalone.md

 ### CORS

-You can change the default CORS settings for redeeming tokens and generating challenges by setting the `CORS_ORIGIN` environment variable when running the server.
+You can change the default CORS settings for redeeming tokens, generating challenges and serving assets by setting the `CORS_ORIGIN` environment variable when running the server.
 This defaults to `*`, which allows all origins.
 This will directly assign to Access-Control-Allow-Origin header.

 ## Usage